JackSzwergold/md-tooltips-link/README.md

 # md-tooltips-link

-A simple Python markdown extension which will give you tooltips and links to definitions from a glossary.
+A simple Python markdown extension which will give you tooltips *and* links to definitions from a glossary.
 Works with `mkdocs` with `mkdocs-material`.
-This is extensively based on the [`md-tooltips`](https://github.com/lsaether/md-tooltips) extension by Logan Saether, but add in the following:
+This is extensively based on the [`md-tooltips`](https://github.com/lsaether/md-tooltips) extension by Logan Saether, but adds in the following:

  * the ability to have the hover-over text link to the glossary
  * the ability to pass a glossary file with any path/name rather than just `docs/glossary.md`